camunda/blog.camunda.org/content/post/2018/04/camunda-bpm-790-alpha4-released.md

         .startBeforeActivity("exampleActivityId:2")
         .executeAsync();
 ```
-As you can see new batch is created which will execute asynchronously the desired modification in separate job.
-For more information please check the [User guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-instance-modification/#asynchronous-modification-of-a-process-instance) in the docs.
+As you can see a new batch is created which will asynchronously execute the desired modification in separate job.
+For more information please check the [User Guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-instance-modification/#asynchronous-modification-of-a-process-instance) in the docs.

 ## Feature 4

 ## What's Next?

-The next alpha version is scheduled for the end of May and our team is already working on it.
+The next minor version is scheduled for the end of May and our team is already working on it.

 Here is a highlight if you want to know what the team is preparing for the next releases: